wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/advanced-audit/includes/create.md

 ## View audit log retention policies using PowerShell

-Custom audit log retention policies are viewed using the *Get-UnifiedAuditRetentionPolicy* cmdlet in Microsoft 365 Defender portal PowerShell.
+Custom audit log retention policies are viewed using the *Get-UnifiedAuditRetentionPolicy* cmdlet in Security & Compliance Center PowerShell.
 There is no way to view the default audit log retention policy.
 Here is a sample PowerShell command to view the settings for the audit log retention policies in your organization.
 This command sorts the policies from the highest to lowest priority.

 `Get-UnifiedAuditLogRetentionPolicy | Sort-Object -Property Priority -Descending | FL Priority,Name,Description,RecordTypes,Operations,UserIds,RetentionDuration `